 Set your multimeter to Volts DC mode.

-Avoid probing the front of the TPS connector.
-Probing the metal terminal of the TPS connector with the multimeter test lead could damage it (and require that you replace the connector).
+It's not a good idea to probe the front of the TPS connector.
+Probing the metal terminal of the TPS connector could damage it and require that you replace the connector.
 Use a back probe or a wire piercing probe instead of probing the front of the connector.

 Now, with the red multimeter test lead, probe the battery positive (+) terminal.